-Radhika Sarda, in an exclusive interview with Careers360, also speaks on her success strategies as she shares her study-plan from her preparation year.
-She also talks about the importance of mock tests and how they may be helpful.
+Radhika Sarda, in this exclusive interview with Careers360 speaks on her success strategies as she shares her study-plan from her preparation year.
+She also talks about importance of mock tests and how they may be helpful.

 Read on to know how Radika Sarda chased her dreams and made them come true.